RishitaReddyChilla/NodeJS-Express-and-MongoDB/README.md

  Using express generator and modifying the application to support the REST API.

 # node-mongo
-Connect to server, insert document (json) , find document, update document and drop collection.
+Connect to server, insert document (json) , find document, update document and drop collection using promises to avoid callback.

 1. Create a folder named `mongodb` and a subfolder named `data` at any location.
 2. Navigate to `mongodb` folder on prompt and type<br/> `mongod --dbpath=data --bind_ip 127.0.0.1`<br/> to start the MongoDB server.